tonai/react-per-form/doc/docs/guides/08-form-states.md

 :::info

-The button stay disabled even when you fill the input because by default react-swift-form do not trigger unwanted renders.
+The button stay disabled even when you fill the input because by default react-per-form do not trigger unwanted renders.

 See below on how to retrieve the form state correctly.